 - What are the expectations in terms of cross-border freight transport?

 The realisation of the Wunderline is contingent on a broad social consensus.
 Our goal is to create a Wunderline which is supported by all parties involved.

 Our final destination: when shall the Wunderline be completed?

-The development of a high-end railway line for passenger transport between the cities of Groningen and Bremen is planned to be realised in 2024.
-By then, passengers should be able to travel comfortably in about two hours between these two cities.
+The first step of the development of a high-end railway line for passenger transport between the cities of Groningen and Bremen is planned to be realised in 2024.
+By 2030, passengers should be able to travel comfortably in about two hours between these two cities.